jbaldivieso/pygrowup2/README.md

 Credits
 =======

-The initial implementation of this work was by [SPOON](http://www.spoonfoundation.org).
+The initial implementation of this work was by [SPOON](http://www.spoonfoundation.org), and was heavily inspired by Evan Wheeler's [original pygrowup](https://github.com/ewheeler/pygrowup).